 3. Plan ahead.
 You know your body, and managing endometriosis means you’re getting to know it even better.
 Give yourself extra time to get to events and get ready for work on the days of your cycle that you suspect your symptoms will flare.

 4. Schedule self-care.
 Taking time to unwind, listen to your body, and fit your endometriosis needs into your schedule will help you feel in control of your symptoms.

 5. Eat your veggies.
 There’s a lot we still don’t know about what causes endometriosis.
-But one study showed a connection between low vegetable intake and endometriosis.
+But showed a connection between low vegetable intake and endometriosis.
 Most vegetables are also high in fiber, which can help your digestion when you’re on your period.

 7. Go natural.
 Dioxin, a chemical found in some pesticides and animal food sources, may trigger endometriosis.
 By cutting down on animal products that you consume and aiming to eat a low-gluten and organic diet as much as you can, you’ll be cutting your exposure to environmental toxins like dioxin.
 “I try to eat pretty cleanly to manage my symptoms and avoid soy at all costs due to the hormonal spike it can cause,” Connolly told us.